kztk-m/EILC/src/notes.md

 but the construction suggests that we need to recompute things when we need to use the associated Δ translator---spoiling the usefulness of the cache transfer style.

+**Oct 20, 2021** I realized that `map f` uses the code of `f` twice: one is in its cache construction and the other is in the Δ translator.
+This causes code duplication, but currently there is no way to share code for cache construction and the Δ-translator except using `C`; but such a transformation itself does not depends on Δs and thus it is not a good idea to store them in `C`.

 ---